appc/spec/SPEC.md

 An AC Version (`acVersion`) for [Image Manifest](#image-manifest-schema) and [Pod Manifest](#pod-manifest-schema) schemas must be compatible on major AC version series.
 An AC Version (`acVersion`) cannot be an empty string and must be in [semver](http://semver.org/) format.

+#### Isolator Type

+An Isolator Type must be a JSON object with two required fields: "name" and "value".
+"name" must be a string restricted to [AC Name](#ac-name-type) formatting.
+"value" may be an arbitrary JSON value.

 ## Manifest Schemas

 ### Image Manifest Schema